gocardless/stolon-pgbouncer/README.md

 )
 ```

-Once the new primary is ready, our Proxy nodes running stolon-pgbouncer
+Once the new primary is ready, our Proxy nodes running stolon-pgbouncer's
-`supervise` will template new PgBouncer configuration that points at the new
+`supervise` will template a new PgBouncer configuration that points at the new
 master.
 Connections will resume their operation unaware that they now speak to a
 different Postgres server than before.